 Blast, she’s younger than me; won’t see me as of her generation, neither cool nor topical.
 Doesn’t matter I have a bevy of international awards, I’m an unknown to her.
-Unless, that is, she has my name in a wee black book.
+She might listen, unless, that is, she has my name in a wee black book.
+Paranoia, why does it rise to the surface?
 Wait, she was told to meet me by my old colleague now Controller of BBC Scotland.
 Be confident.
 You arrive recommended, a VIP.

 Maybe.
 Maybe some other advice was given.
 “Placate this guy but offer no commissions.”

 Must stay positive.
 Freelancer’s livelihoods depend on me achieving.
 People like me are continually pushed into a corner where we are left arguing for indigenous talent, but against faceless money men in London.

 Calm down.
 Smile.